 As I was peeling the dried, flakey skin from an onion, I thought of its similarities to our life experiences.

 In adulthood, we tend to nonchalantly peel away and heedlessly disregard recurring emotional episodes.
-Because it’s just the way things are, they’re predictable (by us and those around us) and accepted as routine.
-We fail to question why we, or they, repeatedly flake out!
+Because “it’s just the way things are,” they’re predictable (by us and those around us) and accepted as routine.
+Do we question why we, or they, repeatedly flake out?
 If a sliced onion regrew dehydrated skin overnight, wouldn’t you wonder?!
 And, if you think about it, it’s not until you pull off the silicone-like protective under skin and slice into the onion’s crisp flesh that its fresh juices flow…as do your tears.

 Wake up and consciously seek the sources of “inflammatory” buttons.
 Sloughing “random emotions” require sloughing…and re-sloughing until the deep unconscious pains being triggered are remembered, loved, and transformed into wellness.